405 KAR 18:110. Surface and groundwater monitoring.

 (2) At a minimum, groundwater monitoring shall include the parameters of:

 (a) Water levels; and

 (b) Total dissolved solids, or specific conductance corrected to twenty-five (25) degrees Centigrade; pH; dissolved iron; dissolved manganese; acidity; alkalinity; and sulfate.

-(3) If the applicant can demonstrate to the satisfaction of the cabinet by use of the baseline geologic or hydrologic information, the mining and reclamation plan, and the determination of probable hydrologic consequences that a particular water transmitting zone in the proposed permit and adjacent area is not one which serves as an aquifer which significantly ensures the hydrologic balance anywhere within the cumulative impact area, then monitoring of that water transmitting zone may be waived by the cabinet.
+(3) If the applicant can demonstrate, by use of the baseline geologic or hydrologic information, the mining and reclamation plan, and the determination of probable hydrologic consequences, that a particular water transmitting zone in the proposed permit and adjacent area is not one that serves as an aquifer that significantly ensures the hydrologic balance anywhere within the cumulative impact area, then monitoring of that water transmitting zone may be waived by the cabinet.

 Section 3.
 Surface Water Monitoring.
 (1) Surface water monitoring shall be conducted according to the requirements of Section 1 of this administrative regulation and the monitoring plan required by 405 KAR 8:040, Section 32(4).

 (2) At a minimum, surface water monitoring shall include the parameters of: